nytimes/library/CONTRIBUTING.md

 **`server`** contains all server-side code, including authentication, document parsing, caching, and routing.

 **`config`** contains configuration files.
-This included the cloud datastore configuration as well as the strings used throughout the app.
+This includes the cloud datastore configuration as well as a file containing the strings used throughout the app.

 **`layouts`** contains `ejs` templates for all views and partials used by Library.